-Film the House was set up by former MP Mike Weatherley to:
+Film the House was set up by the late Mike Weatherley, former MP, to:

 “educate Parliamentarians about the importance of the creative industries to the British economy and how, without protecting Intellectual Property, we are putting important industries and revenue streams in jeopardy.”

 In his words…